Fédération Burkinabé du Scoutisme

 The Fédération Burkinabé du Scoutisme, the national federation of two Scouting organizations in Burkina Faso, was founded in 1943, and became a member of the World Organization of the Scout Movement in 1972 under the name of Upper Volta.
-The coeducational Fédération Burkinabé du Scoutisme has 9,398 members as of 2011.
+The coeducational Fédération Burkinabé du Scoutisme had 9,398 members as of 2011 and 7,644 as of 2021.

 The Scout Federation of Burkino Faso consists of Les Scouts du Burkina Faso and Les Éclaireurs et Éclaireuses du Burkina Faso.

 Activities

 Scouting pays particular attention to rural Scouting and community development in rural areas.
 Scouts participate in development projects run by the government by running large work camps planting trees, operating rural and urban centers and improving the water supplies.